rkit/filemanager-yii2/README.md

 ### Temporary files

-By default `temporary` is true and file will be uploaded into tmp directory.
+By default in action upload `temporary` is true and file will be uploaded into tmp directory.
 After saved the model file will be moved into storage and will be to bound to the model.

 If `temporary` is false, file immediately will be uploaded into storage and will be to bound to the model.